Vanishing and semipositivity theorems for semi-log canonical pairs

+\begin{say}[Historical comments] In 2012, I wrote and submitted \cite{fujino-semipositive}.
+Unfortunately, some referee kept it for a very long time without making decisions.
+In 2017, the editor changed the referee.
+Then the process became a usual one.
+Now \cite{fujino-semipositive} was accepted for publication.
+By the way, I obtained the results of this paper in 2015.
+I think that they make \cite{fujino-semipositive} more accessible.
+However, since the referee was keeping \cite{fujino-semipositive}, I could not revise \cite{fujino-semipositive}.
+So I wrote this paper separately.
+Anyway, I recommend the reader to read \cite{fujino-semipositive} too. \end{say}

-\begin{ack} The author was partially supported by Grant-in-Aid for Young Scientists (A) 24684002, Grant-in-Aid for Scientific Research (S) 16H06337, and Grant-in-Aid for Scientific Research (B) 16H03925 from JSPS.
+\begin{ack} The author was partially supported by JSPS KAKENHI Grant Numbers JP16H03925, JP16H06337.
+When he wrote the original version of this paper in 2015, he was partially supported by Grant-in-Aid for Young Scientists (A) 24684002 from JSPS.
 Some parts of this work were completed while the author was visiting University of Utah to attend AMS Summer Institute in Algebraic Geometry. \end{ack}

 We will work over $\mathbb C$, the complex number field, throughout this paper.
 Note that, by the Lefschetz principle, all the results in this paper hold over any algebraically closed field $k$ of characteristic zero.
 For the standard notations and conventions of the log minimal model program, see \cite{fujino-fundamental} and \cite{fujino-foundation}.
 In this paper, a {\em{variety}} means a separated reduced scheme of finite type over $\mathbb C$.